-Expenditure variables in the STAZ PUF have been rounded to the nearest penny.
-Person-level expenditure information released on the Consolidated PUF will be rounded to the nearest dollar.
+The expenditure variables have been rounded to the nearest penny.
+Person-level expenditure information released on the Consolidated PUF were rounded to the nearest dollar.
 It should be noted that using the MEPS event PUFs to create person-level totals will yield slightly different totals than those found on the Consolidated PUF.
 These differences are due to rounding only.
-Moreover, in some instances, the number of persons with expenditures in the event PUFs for a particular source of payment may differ from the number of persons with expenditures on the person-level Consolidated PUF for that source of payment.
+Moreover, in some instances, the number of persons with expenditures on the event PUFs for a particular source of payment may differ from the number of persons with expenditures on the person-level Consolidated PUF for that source of payment.
 This difference is also an artifact of rounding only.